shashank76/shashank76/README.md

 I'm Shashank tripathi!

-- 🤔  Exploring new technologies and developing software solutions to our worlds tech problems.
+- 🤔 Passionate about leveraging cutting-edge technologies to design and develop innovative software solutions that address complex real-world challenges.
-- 🎓  Pursuing MS in Computer Science at University of Illinois at Springfield.
+- 🎓 Earned a Master of Science in Computer Science from the University of Illinois at Springfield, graduating in May 2024, with a focus on scalable software development, machine learning, and cloud-based architectures.

 <h2>💻 I'm Currently working on</h2>

-- Machine Learning
-- Deep Learning and Natural Language Processing
-- Big Data Analytics
-- System Design
-- Data Visualization
-- Software Engineering
+- Developing full-stack applications using Ruby on Rails, with a focus on building robust backend solutions and scalable APIs
+- Enhancing React.js and Vue.js projects by creating dynamic, user-friendly interfaces and optimizing frontend performance
+- Building and deploying scalable machine learning models for data-driven decision-making
+- Designing and managing big data pipelines for efficient extraction, transformation, and analysis
+- Crafting innovative system designs that emphasize scalability, reliability, and maintainability
+- Creating interactive data visualizations using tools to present complex data in meaningful ways
+- Strengthening software engineering practices with test-driven development (TDD), CI/CD pipelines, and secure coding methodologies

 ### 🛠 &nbsp;Tech Stack
 ![Ruby](https://img.shields.io/badge/-Ruby-05122A?style=flat&logo=ruby&logoColor=red)&nbsp;